When do I need a marine licence for recreation diving?

 Requirements under other legislation

 The need for a marine licence as set out in this document does not absolve divers from requirements under other legislation.
 Divers should familiarise themselves with those requirements to ensure compliance.
-Requirements likely to be relevant to divers include, but are not limited to, those set out:
+Requirements likely to be relevant to divers include, but are not limited to, those set out below:

 Health and Safety